serversideup/amplitudejs/README.md

 The top element will control the active song and sync accordingly.
 The other elements allow you to switch the active song and control the play/pause functionality.

-Remember, you can add additional attributes that are not AmplitudeJS related for styling purposes, such as a large play/pause for the main control.
+Remember, you can add additional attributes that are not Amplitude.js related for styling purposes, such as a large play/pause for the main control.

 You could also add the class "amplitude-play-pause" and an attribute "amplitude-song-index" to an